 3. Be the ”go-to” brand

-Positioning your brand with a unique against the competition will help you decide what new services to offer and how they’re priced.
+Positioning your brand uniquely against the competition will help you decide what new services to offer and how they’re priced.
 Are you a higher-priced boutique accounting firm or a no-frills, low-cost provider?
 Which new services and pricing support that positioning?

 4. Be more creative